Please ensure Javascript is enabled for purposes of website accessibility

 What shapes do you teach preschoolers and in what order?

 Level 1 – When teaching shapes to preschoolers it’s best to start with basic common 2D shapes children encounter most often.
-Make sure it is not just simple rote memory.
-They should be able to recognize and identify these shapes in a variety of ways – in different sizes and colors and with other features ( not just an isolated picture) For ex. a tire on a truck is a circle or a refrigerator door as being a rectangle.
-Start with these shapes for preschoolers:
+They should be able to recognize and identify these shapes in a variety of ways – in different sizes and colors and with other features ( not just an isolated picture) For example, they should be able to see that a tire on a truck is a circle or that a refrigerator door is a rectangle.
+You should start with one shape at a time.
+Maybe have a shape of the week.
+Here are the shapes you’ll want to start with:

 • circle